 Consistently Japan's snowiest resort - an average of over 15 metres of pure powder every season – the ski mountain is left largely ungroomed.
-That's 1,000 meters of vertical across 160 km2 of avalanche-controlled backcountry-style terrain, with open bowls, natural gullies and plenty of well-spaced trees.
-This is a resort with a clear-minded proposition; aimed squarely at the off-piste powder chasing crowd, who appreciate luxury accommodation and state-of-the-art facilities.
+That's 1,000 metress of vertical across 160 km2 of avalanche-controlled backcountry-style terrain with open bowls, natural gullies and plenty of well-spaced trees.
+This is a resort with a clear-minded proposition: it's aimed squarely at the off-piste powder-chasing crowd, who appreciate luxury accommodation and state-of-the-art facilities.
 And, my goodness, it delivers in snow-filled spades.

-Arai is hugely impressive from the get-go, even before you click into your skis – five-star accommodation, elegant restaurants, sleek lounge bars, artisan bakeries, luxuriant onsens, two indoor swimming pools and a day spa.
-There has been a ski hotel here since 1993, though it was then closed in 2006 and lay abandoned for ten years before the Lotte group bought the resort, and threw money at restoring Arai beyond its original glory...and then some.
+Arai is hugely impressive from the get-go, even before you click into your skis: five-star accommodation, elegant restaurants, sleek lounge bars, artisan bakeries, luxuriant onsens, two indoor swimming pools and a day spa.
+There has been a ski hotel here since 1993, though it was closed in 2006 and laid abandoned for ten years before the Lotte group bought the resort and threw money at restoring Arai beyond its original glory...and then some.

 Skiing in Arai

-There isn't much pisted terrain and the mountain is accessed by only five lifts: a gondola, and then hooded, fast quad chair lifts.
-Admittedly the marked trails are nice, long cat tracks - hugely enjoyable - but it's kind of missing the point...
+There isn't much pisted terrain and the mountain is accessed by only five lifts (a gondola, and then hooded, fast quad chair lifts).
+Admittedly the marked trails are nice, long cat tracks which are hugely enjoyable, but it's kind of missing the point.

-Instead consider Arai an off-piste ski resort, notwithstanding what the marketing team may publish to try broaden its appeal.
+Instead, consider Arai an off-piste ski resort and ignore what the local marketing team may publish to try broaden its appeal.
 If you are not happy in the deep stuff, then Arai is not for you.
-Powder junkies fill your boots - this is pure dream skiing.
+Powder junkies fill your boots, because this is the stuff your skiing dreams are made of.
 Head to the top station, hike up the additional short distance to the summit and drop in wherever the hell you want.
-Next time, head straight back up, move along a bit, drop in again and its freshies all the way, 1,000 metres to the base.
+Next time, head straight back up, move along a bit, drop in again and its freshies for the entire 1,000 metres to the base.

-But you don't necessarily have to be expert - far from it, as the way the mountain is laid out it also makes it a perfect place to develop your skills, as the terrain is forgiving and you are never far from a groomed cat track.
+But you don't necessarily have to be at the expert level.
+Far from it, as the way the mountain is laid out it also makes it a perfect place to develop your skills because the terrain is forgiving and you are never that far from a groomed cat track.

-With an enlightened attitude, the resort has employed one of the best avalanche forecasters in the business - Dave Iles from Whistler.
+With an enlightened attitude, the resort has employed Dave Iles from Whistler who is one of the best avalanche forecasters in the business.
 He and a team of highly trained patrollers spend their days working on the terrain after the frequent epic snow falls to ensure it is safe to open.

 This is why you've come to Arai!
 Nothing too steep - as is often the case in Japan - but you won't ever run out of wide open slopes up top, or mid-section powder fields with only a small amount of vegetation to add interest, or perfectly gladed areas, or even some tighter tree runs lower down.
 Whist the lifts get you to most points on the mountain, we would recommend a hike up from the top lift to get access to the best of the Okenashi zone.
 The ski map divides the mountain into numerous named zones, all super-conveniently lift accessed.
 And after a good dump - a very common occurrence in Arai - the patrollers work hard to get these areas open as quick as they can.